spcourse/website/style/integrals/index.md

 ## Design

-Structure both programs thoughtfully and use functions to keep your code organized.
-The `align.py` assignment already required a `right_align(text)` function, but consider adding more helper functions to further improve the code structure.
+Structure both programs thoughtfully and use functions (in **both** programs) to keep your code organized.

 ## Evaluation

-Your assignment will be manually graded.
-You can earn up to **5 points for style** and **5 points for design**.
+Your should discuss this with one of the staff members during the tutorial.